 Sharyn Spradlin, co-founder of a Seattle consulting and training ministry, differentiates between children with emotional and behavioral disorders, who rarely attend church because most ministries aren’t equipped to care for them, and “mildly wild” kids, who argue about reasonable requests and ignore reasonable rules and boundaries.

 Essentially, there’s one main cause.

 Although abuse and neglect, family stressors, media overloads, and even too much sugar can contribute to problem behaviors, experts agree that the main motivation for wild kids is attention-seeking.
-Wild kids “want attention and seek it the only way children know how — they act out,” says Steve Harney, children’s pastor at Oak Hill Baptist Church in Somerset, Kentucky.
+Wild kids “want attention and seek it the only way children know how — they act out,” says Steve Harney, founder and director of Cool Kids Ministries.

 Harney says wild kids desperately want unconditional love but seek it in all the wrong ways.
 They end up with the attention they crave, but it’s negative attention.

 Spradlin calls “misplaced adult attention” the key factor in children’s problem behavior.
 She cites the research of family and educational consultant Glenn Latham, who found that adults typically ignore 95 percent of children’s appropriate behaviors.

 “It’s no secret that kids will do what gets noticed,” Spradlin says, “and all the rules, reprimands, and threats of timeout are actually rewarding the wild kids.”